EEA funds and the “Education” Program

 The three Donor States work closely with the EU under the Agreement on the European Economic Area (EEA).
 Donors contributed EUR 3.3 billion as part of successive fund programs in 1994–2014.
 EEA funds for 2014–2021 amount to EUR 1.55 billion.
 The priorities for this period are: # 1 innovation, research, education and competitiveness;# 2 social inclusion, youth employment and poverty reduction;# 3 Environment, Energy, Climate Change and Low Carbon Economy;# 4 Culture, Civil Society, Good Governance and Fundamental Rights;# 5 justice and home affairs.
 The EEA Grants are jointly financed by Iceland, Liechtenstein and Norway, whose contributions are based on their GDP.
 Eligibility for the funds results from meeting the criteria set out in the EU Cohesion Fund for Member States where gross domestic income per capita is less than 90% of the EU average.
 January 1, I.J.
 Paderewski Academy of Music in Poznań, started the implementation of the project “Edu-Action 2022-2023: building an educational strategy supporting social inclusion and the development of remote education.
 Polish, Norwegian and Icelandic context ”, implemented in cooperation with institutions from Norway (University of Agder, www.uia.no, Skien kulturskole www.skien.komunne.no), Iceland (Menntaskóli i tónlist www.menton.is, The Iceland University of the Arts www.lhi.is) and Poznań (Karol Marcinkowski University of Medical Sciences).
 Project activities include: preparation of another monograph devoted to the issue of social inclusion, preparation of another publication in Braille notation, promotion of e-education by preparing a series of on-line music workshops, as well as development of human potential – by strengthening students’ soft skills.

-The International Education Forum is underway in Iceland – the program includes lectures, workshops, concert and discussion panel.
-Information about the activity also in the partners’ social media and on the information board of the Harpa complex.
+The International Education Forum was held in Iceland – the program included lectures, workshops, concert and discussion panel.
+Information about the activity were put also in the partners’ social media and on the information board of the Harpa complex.

 Promotion of the Project in Norway!: link